mrweedster/SRConsole/readme.md

 ## Shadowrun.Matrix.Console
 This is an AI port of the Matrix game of Shadowrun on Genesis / Mega Drive.

 It is a pure terminal/console game without graphics, animations or sound.

 Multiplatform support if the required dotnet is installed.

-Tested on Windows, Mac and Linux
+Tested on Windows, Mac and Linux.

 It has built-in controller support (Tested with PS5 and Xbox360)

 ## Requires